 BN_bn2mpi() stores the representation of a at to, where to must be large enough to hold the result.
 The size can be determined by calling BN_bn2mpi(a, NULL).

 BN_mpi2bn() converts the len bytes long representation at s to a BIGNUM and stores it at ret, or in a newly allocated BIGNUM if ret is NULL.

 BN_bn2bin() returns the length of the big-endian number placed at to.
 BN_bin2bn() returns the BIGNUM, NULL on error.

 BN_bn2binpad() returns the number of bytes written or -1 if the supplied buffer is too small.

 BN_bn2hex() and BN_bn2dec() return a null-terminated string, or NULL on error.
-BN_hex2bn() and BN_dec2bn() return the the length of valid representation in hexadecimal or decimal digits, and 0 on error, in which case no new BIGNUM will be created.
+BN_hex2bn() and BN_dec2bn() return the number of characters used in parsing, or 0 on error, in which case no new BIGNUM will be created.

 BN_print_fp() and BN_print() return 1 on success, 0 on write errors.

 BN_bn2mpi() returns the length of the representation.
 BN_mpi2bn() returns the BIGNUM, and NULL on error.

 The error codes can be obtained by ERR_get_error(3).